Harris-A-Khan/csc510/README.md

 # Additional Notes

-Much of code was completed using pair programming.
-We would meetup in the library and complete most of the features wokring together.
-The lack of commits from speciifc members is just because we would code and push from one machine.
+Some of the code was completed using pair programming.
+We would meetup in the library and complete most of the features working together.